Becoming financially free is a big money goal, no matter who you are and where you are in life.

 You might also need to sacrifice the feeling of comfort and your leisure time to step out and do something new that may seem scary or overwhelming at first.

-‘Financially free’ means something a little different for everyone, so does sacrifice.
+‘Financially free’ means something a little different for everyone, and so does sacrifice.

-What might be a ‘I could NEVER….!!’ sacrifice for me, you might think nothing of going without!
+What might be an ‘I could NEVER….!!’ sacrifice for me, you might think nothing of going without!

 This is why it’s so important to chart your own financial goals then focus on your progress and priorities – not get caught up in what everyone else is doing.